-We are a global, late-stage, patient-focused biotechnology company engaged in the discovery and development of a diverse set of novel treatments for patients living with devastating rare and orphan diseases.
-Our lead product candidate migalastat HCl is a small molecule that can be used as a monotherapy and in combination with ERT for Fabry disease.
-SD-101, a product candidate in late-stage development, is a potential first-to-market therapy for the chronic, rare connective tissue disorder EB.
-We are also leveraging our CHARTTM platform technologies to develop next-generation ERT products for Fabry, Pompe and other LSDs.
-We believe that our platform technologies and our advanced product pipeline uniquely position us at the forefront of advanced therapies to treat a range of devastating rare and orphan diseases.
+We are a global patient-focused biotechnology company engaged in the discovery, development and commercialization of a diverse set of novel treatments for patients living with devastating rare and orphan diseases.
+Our lead product, migalastat HCl is a small molecule that can be used as a monotherapy and in combination with enzyme replacement therapy ("ERT") for Fabry disease.

+Also in the pipeline, SD-101 is a product candidate in late-stage development, as a potential first-to-market therapy for the chronic, rare connective tissue disorder Epidermolysis Bullosa ("EB").
+We are also leveraging our Chaperone-Advanced Replacement Therapy ("CHARTTM") platform technologies to develop novel ERT products for Pompe disease, Fabry disease, and potentially other lysosomal storage disorders ("LSDs").
+We are also investigating preclinical and discovery programs in other rare and devastating diseases including cyclin-dependent kinase-like 5 ("CDKL5") deficiency.
+We believe that our platform technologies and our product pipeline uniquely position us at the forefront of advanced therapies to treat a range of devastating rare and orphan diseases.